Skip to main content

 Moving Forward Together

-In 2015, we made a documentary titled “Exploring the KGO Literacy Landscape,” where we spoke to residents and stakeholders in Kingston Galloway-Orton Park (KGO) about literacy challenges and potential solutions posed by local residents.
+Our 2015 documentary “Exploring the KGO Literacy Landscape,” demonstrates how community members can collaborate to uplift one another.
+We spoke to KGO residents and stakeholders about literacy challenges and potential solutions posed by local residents.
 This is a direct example of how working together to improve literacy skills across generations builds stronger, more resilient, and more connected communities.

 We invite you to join us in this important work.
-Learn more about our programs and how they support families in developing strong literacy skills.
 Consider donating to help us continue to provide quality programming to more children locally and nation-wide.
-Together, we can ensure that everyone has the opportunity to discover the joy and power of reading.
+Together, we can unlock the power of reading for everyone.